 Companies that I know are more lenient are:

-B. If you have the money to put 6 months or a year up front.
+If you have the money, put 6 months or a year up front.
 However, the management company can still reject this.

-My only comment is that most of the landlords I worked with used the Lease Agreement (Blumberg Form A55).
+Most of the landlords you’ll encounter use the Lease Agreement (Blumberg Form A55).
 It is easy clear and covers what is necessary for both landlord and tenant.
-If you or the landlord feel there should be additions made it is ok to write these in a separate document called a "rider" to the lease.
-YOUR QUESTIONS ANSWERED!
+If you or the landlord feel there should be additions made it is ok to write these in a separate document called a “rider” to the lease.

 The questions you submit directly to us will be answered below

 “How far in advance can you look for an apartment?
 How far in advance can I sign a lease?”

 “Specifically, 3 of us want to move into a 3 bedroom in August but we need to secure it by April, is this possible?
 What is the best way to go about doing so?”